-Film Review: OculusBased on a 2002 short written by Mike Flanagan and Jeff Seidman and favoring slow-burn suspense over “Gotcha!” shocks and gore, this modern-day haunting tale reunites two adults damaged by the literal ghosts of their childhood and is aimed
+Film Review: OculusBased on a 2002 short written by Mike Flanagan and Jeff Seidman and favoring slow-burn suspense over 'Gotcha!' shocks and gore, this modern-day haunting tale reunites two adults damaged by the literal ghosts of their childhood.

 In 2002, the thoroughly ordinary Russell family moved into a charming brick house in a neighborly suburb.
 Their new furnishings include an 18th-century mirror in an elaborately carved, black-wood frame.
 Within a year, both parents were dead and their children, ten-year-old Timothy (Garrett Ryan) and 12-year-old Kaylie (Annalise Basso), separated: She went into foster care, and the traumatized boy was sent to a mental-health facility.